GreenifyUser/linkedin-skill-assessments-quizzes/eclipse/eclipse-quiz.md

 - [x] Click Run > Run Configurations > Arguments.
 - [ ] Right-click the project and select Arguments.
 - [ ] Click Run > Debug Configurations > Arguments.

+#### Q44.
+Why might you use the Open Type button?

+- [ ] to find all places where a certain type is instantiated
+- [ ] to find a string in a text file
+- [ ] to open a file by its name
+- [x] to search the Workbench for a class to open in an editor